cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 properties for these classes.

-The `WindTurbine` and `WindFarm` classes do not have a reference to the enterprise model, even though the enterprise model have a `WindTurbine` and `EnergyArea` class.
-This is because the `WindTurbine`and `EnergyArea` classes in this solution model are not the same as the `WindTurbine` and `EnergyArea` classes in the enterprise model.
+The `WindTurbine` and `WindFarm` classes do not have a reference to the enterprise model, even though the enterprise model has a `WindTurbine` and `EnergyArea` class.
+This is because the `WindTurbine`and `EnergyArea` classes in this solution model are different from the `WindTurbine` and `EnergyArea` classes in the enterprise model.
 Olav has already removed the inheritance used in the enterprise model for these classes by moving the properties from `GeneratingUnit` and `EnergyArea` to `WindTurbine` and `WindFarm`.
 In addition, as we will see in the next section, Olav will add new properties to the `WindTurbine` and `WindFarm` classes that are not in the enterprise model.